-Batangas is one of the most popular tourist destinations near Manila because of its excellent beaches, mountains and ancient churches.
+Batangas is one of the most popular tourist destinations near Manila because of its excellent beaches, mountains, and ancient churches.
 I’ve been around the province of Batangas but there’s this one exceptional island found at the coast of Nasugbu, Batangas that took my breath away; The Fortune Island.

 Things to do in Fortune Island:

-- Sightseeing and Picture taking
+Sightseeing and Picture taking

-There’s a lot to see in Fortune Island.
-There’s the Grecian pillars and statues; the San Diego Warship museum containing historical artifacts such as Japanese katanas, Mexican coins, Portuguese cannon, and so much more; the remains of the actual sunken warship; and other sights for you to discover.
+There’s a lot to see on Fortune Island.
+There are the Grecian pillars and statues; the San Diego Warship museum containing historical artifacts such as Japanese katanas, Mexican coins, Portuguese cannon, and so much more; the remains of the actual sunken warship; and other sights for you to discover.

-- Fortune Island Cliff Diving
+Fortune Island Cliff Diving

 Do you have gallons of hormones pumping through your system?
 Cliff diving is perfect for you!
 It is a sport that seems to go against our nature.
-When you jump, you will hope not to die or get chopped off by the crashing waves that await feet below to serve as a cushion.
+When you jump, you will hope not to die or get chopped off by the crashing waves that await the feet below to serve as a cushion.

 Hiking to the Lighthouse

 There is a medium lighthouse that is 40-50 meters from the shipwreck.
 Bring drinking water with you for the long walk (about 15-20 minutes).
-I don’t think we are allowed to enter the lighthouse because the entrance were closed but you can take pictures from the ground.
+I don’t think we are allowed to enter the lighthouse because the entrance was closed but you can take pictures from the ground.

-How to Get There:
+How to Get to Fortune Island Batangas:

 Before going to Fortune Island Batangas Resort, it is important to make prior arrangements with a reliable travel agency to guide your way around the island so you can have a stress-free and memorable experience.

 There are three public air-conditioned buses that usually travel to Nasugbu Batangas on a daily basis:

-- Coastal Mall Terminal (Paranaque)
+Coastal Mall Terminal (Paranaque)

-- BSC Bus Line (EDSA/MRT Taft)
+BSC Bus Line (EDSA/MRT Taft)

-- San Augustin Bus Line (Cubao)
+San Augustin Bus Line (Cubao)

-Once you arrive at the said place, you will have to pay the Landing fee of ₱300 per head or ₱400 for overnight tour.
+Once you arrive at the said place, you will have to pay the Landing fee of ₱300 per head or ₱400 for an overnight tour.
 Round-trip boat transfer from the resort to the island is ₱800.
 It’s best to travel in big groups like we did (15 pax) to minimize all expenses.

 If you’re coming from Manila, there are two routes you can take: via SLEX, or Cavitex.
 Once you see Jollibee in Nasugbu, just follow the main road and you will see some beach resort where you can park your car overnight.